giladno/express-boilerplate/README.md

 - `db.js` - We use this file to connect to our database using Sequelize, set up our models, hooks, and authentication mechanism

-- `controllers` - This folder contains the controllers used in our routes.
-These contain the logic of what happend when a user requests a certain page or endpoint.
+- `controllers/` - This folder contains the controllers used in our routes.
+These contain the logic of what happens when a user requests a certain page or endpoint.

 - `views/` - This folder contains the `.ejs` files that get served from our controllers